United Hearts Children’s Center

 In rural Ghana, quality education and care for children in need can be difficult to access.
-But the community of Bawjiase has learned where vulnerable children can go to feel safe and cared for.
 United Hearts serves as a safehaven for all children in the community, providing food, shelter, an education, opportunity — and most importantly, a sense of possibility for themselves.

-Many children in Bawjiase lack access to important resources which prevent them from reaching their full potential.
-At United Hearts, we work to increase every child’s chance of reaching his/her potential, regardless of financial ability, by providing as many children as we can with the resources they need.
-For the past 9 years we have provided stable and supportive housing, food, and care for over 30 local children; we also provide quality education to the hundreds of local children who would otherwise go without.
-We are dedicated to providing our children with quality resources so they may become leaders, positive role models, and contribute to the continued prosperity of the next generation.
+Founded in 2007, UHCC envisions creating a future of educated and self-sufficient adults, committed to the future development of Bawjiase.
+This is achieved through projects in the areas of health, education, food security, and shelter.
+For the past 9 years, UHCC has provided stable and supportive housing, food, and care for over 30 local children; they also provide quality education to the hundreds of local children who would otherwise go without.
+There are currently 263 children being cared for at the Children’s Center and 13 incredible teachers on staff.
+UHCC is dedicated to providing children with quality resources so they may become leaders, positive role models, and contribute to the continued prosperity of the next generation.

 The United Hearts School currently has 263 students enrolled in nursery through grade four.
 They began building the school in June 2013.
 Today, it is a two-story building with four classrooms and two offices located on the first floor.
 We are fundraising to expand the school and finish the second floor.
 When complete, it will educate over 500 students.

 We are building to our 3-year goals through a combination of income-generating projects.
 Here's what we're developing right now.